poempelfox/Inkplate-6-peripheral-mode-with-WiFi/README.md

 # Soldered Inkplate Arduino library

-Note: This is a modified version of Inkplates Arduino library, where the only modification is that WiFi support has been added to the "Peripheral mode" sketch, so you can control the display via WiFi and not only via serial port.
+Note: This is a modified version of Inkplates Arduino library, where the only modification is that WiFi support and a few other things have been added to the "Peripheral mode" sketch (in `examples/Inkplate6/Diagnostics/Inkplate6_Peripheral_Mode`), so that you can control the display via WiFi too and not only via serial port.

 This is done in a very messy and quick-hack way, so there is sadly no chance to upstream this without putting in a lot of work.

+I'm using this on a display serving as a 'weather station', that is updated remotely once a minute.
+(TODO: add link to that project here)

+For that purpose, a few different fonts have been added, and the peripheral-mode protocol has been extended by functions that I needed - like switching the font, or directly drawing bitmaps without having to put them on an SD-card first.

+For generating the .h files that contain these fonts and are compiled in, a modified version of the fontconvert-tool in `extras/fontconvert/` has been used - the modified version can also be found in that directory.
+The main modification is that a few non-7bit-ASCII characters that I need (like a 'degree' symbol) are added to the generated files.

 [![Compile Sketches](https://github.com/e-radionicacom/Inkplate-Arduino-library/actions/workflows/compile.yml/badge.svg?branch=master)](https://github.com/e-radionicacom/Inkplate-Arduino-library/actions/workflows/compile.yml)